Nick Kyrgios: Tennis bad boy back in trouble

 "Not good enough today on many levels, I'm better than that.
 I can go on about excuses but there are none.
 Sorry."
 He added the hashtag, "StillAWorkInProgress."

+All that after triumphing in Tokyo on Sunday to reach a new career high in the rankings, 14th, and aid his chances of qualifying for the year-end ATP World Tour Finals for the first time.
+He also revealed he had hired a fitness trainer, seemingly a sign of his determination to improve.
+He is still without a coach.

-Still, his apology may not be enough to appease the ATP and fans, especially given his past misdemeanors.
+The apology may not be enough to appease the ATP and fans, especially given his past misdemeanors.

-He was fined $10,000 last year for a lewd sledge aimed at Stan Wawrinka and his girlfriend, accused of tanking at Wimbledon in 2015 -- a charge he denied -- and separately fined $9,500 at Wimbledon for unsportsmanlike conduct and swearing.
+He was fined $10,000 last year and handed a suspended 28-day ban for a lewd sledge aimed at Stan Wawrinka and his girlfriend, accused of tanking at Wimbledon in 2015 -- a charge he denied -- and separately fined $9,500 at Wimbledon for unsportsmanlike conduct and swearing.

 This year, retired seven-time grand slam winner John McEnroe criticized Kyrgios after defeats at Wimbledon and the US Open.